jaffamonkey/current-website/src/site/about.md

 summaryImageAlt: jaffamonkey
 ---

 The challenges of testing provide technical and human puzzles.
 I am very technically-focused, but also adept with teams.
-Communication is key in testing, and that is something I have carried from contract to contract.

-I started out in the tail of of the 1990's, when Waterfall was still common and testing was judged by the weight of arch-lever files (only half-joking).
-When I jumped on Agile train in 2002, I found more inspiration in testing - not least from opensource world.
+I started out in the tail of of the 1990's, when Waterfall was still common and testing was judged by the weight of arch-lever file reports (only half-joking).
+With my Agile project in 2002, I found more inspiration in testing - not least from opensource world.
 As technical demands on testers grew in the 00's, I grew with them.

-> I learnt early on to take a lean approach to testing - including strategy, reporting and test frameworks.
+> As my site demonstrates, I am a minimalist - in life, and in work I learnt early on to take a lean approach to testing, to ensure minimal time-wasting.
+From working with many startups, I kept on improving on this heavily risk-based approach.

  From corporations trying to change at a faster pace, to startups looking for a rapid and flexible approach to testing,  I have learnt that testing can be improved and have positive effect on the rest of the project, whatever the challenges.